Quantum phase transitions and ground-state correlations in BCS-like models: Introduction

 The general plan of the paper is as follows.
 In section \ref{models} we define the models considered in the paper and give closed-form formulae for two basic two-point correlation functions.
 In sections and subsections that follow we limit our considerations to one of those correlation functions -- an offdiagonal matrix element of the ground-state one-body reduced density operator.
 For a fixed lattice direction, it depends on the distance and the parameters of the underlying Hamiltonian.
 We focus on the behavior of that function in three regions of its variables: as the distance grows indefinitely, as parameters of the Hamiltonian approach a quantum critical point, and as besides the distance being sufficiently large the parameters approach a quantum critical point.
 In particular, we determine the correlation lengths and the critical indices $\nu$, providing analytical and numerical results, which are in excellent agreement.

 For completeness, in section \ref{1d} we present results obtained for the unique one-dimensional model.
 Some of the results of section \ref{1d} have already been used in \cite{ajk-2} to verify the effectiveness of the fidelity approach in the one-dimensional version of our models, similarly to \cite{rams PRL 11} and \cite{rams PRA 11}.
 Then, section \ref{2d} is devoted to the two-dimensional models, the symmetric and the antisymmetric ones.
-Since in two dimensions the correlation functions depend on lattice directions, we have to present their asymptotic behavior separately for the diagonal direction and for offdiagonal directions.
+As compared to most frequently considered one-dimensional models -- spin chains, the novel feature of two-dimensional systems is that the correlation functions depend on lattice directions.
+We present their asymptotic behavior separately for the diagonal direction and for offdiagonal directions.
 As a result, section \ref{2d} splits into four independent subsections, each one referring to a different case specified by the model and lattice direction.
 To facilitate finding a particular result, the contents of each subsection and the order of presenting the results parallel that of section \ref{1d}.
 For more detailed comments concerning the contents of subsections see the last two paragraphs of next section.
 In section \ref{scaling} we give a resume of numerous scaling laws derived for the two-point correlation function and its correlation length in all the considered models.
 Some general observations concerning the correlation length are included in this section.
 Finally, in section \ref{summ}, we formulate again our motivations, summarize our results, pointing out those that we consider most important.